Campus

 • The DRY waste generated is aggregated in 20 different categories and sent for recycling.

-• REJECT Waste, including items like sanitary pads and diapers, is managed by an empaneled vendor using scientifically appropriate methods to ensure responsible
+• REJECT Waste, including items like sanitary pads and diapers, is managed by an empaneled vendor using scientifically appropriate methods to ensure the reject waste is processed correctly reducing the negative impact on the environment.

 Sample Text